smit5490/sparkify-customer-retention/README.md

 # Customer Retention Modeling using Spark, SHAP, and Streamlit

 ## Background
-One major challenge with a subscription-based service is retaining the customer base.
+One major challenge with a subscription-based service is retaining customers.
 A fictitious digital music company, Sparkify, is looking to implement a customer retention strategy to reduce churn.
 Customers use their platform to stream music using either a free or paid subscription.
 Their data engineering team has set-up user monitoring logs that tracks how customers use their platform.
 Sparkify would like to explore the use of these logs to determine if they can predict